Using EIS and SEIS to attract investment following Finance Act 2026: the benefits and some traps to avoid

 The Enterprise Investment Scheme (EIS) provides valuable tax relief to individual investors and is an extremely useful tool for small and growing trading companies looking to attract equity investment.

-Similar to EIS, Seed Enterprise Investment Scheme (SEIS) is aimed at start-up companies and individual investors who are looking to make equity investments in new businesses.
+Similar to EIS, the Seed Enterprise Investment Scheme (SEIS) is aimed at start-up companies and individual investors who are looking to make equity investments in new businesses.
+The 2025 Budget did not, however, increase the SEIS limits.

 What are the tax benefits of EIS?